JMcInerneyLab/groot/readme.md

 * An n-parted fusion, or a multi-fusion case where one or more intermediates are not present in the data, A + B + C --> F

-Groot may still be able to deal with this circumstance, provding you guide it in the direction by specifying the fusion event manually.
+Groot may still be able to deal with this circumstance, providing you guide it in the direction by specifying the fusion event manually.

 ### The spaceship and the triangle ###